-Not every link from a page in a link-based ranking system is equal, and a search engine might look at a wide range of factors to determine how might weight each link on a page may pass along.
+Not every link from a page in a link-based ranking system is equal, and a search engine might look at a wide range of factors to determine how much weight each link on a page may pass along.

 One of the signals used by Google to rank web pages looks at the links to and from those pages, to see which pages are linked to by others.
 Links from “important” pages carry more weight than links from less important pages.
 An important page under this system is one that is linked to by other important pages, or by a large number of less important pages, or a combination of the two.
 This signal is known as PageRank, and it is only one of a large number of Google ranking signals used to rank web pages and determine how highly those pages show up in search results in response to a query from a searcher.